roq-trading/roq-ansible-monitor/README.md

 > We don't want the containers to run unconfined (have access to the host) and the
 > only way to bridge metrics from the gateways (running natively on the host) into
-> containers is to use unix sockets.
-Prometheus can't scrape from unix sockets.
+> containers is by using unix sockets.
+However, Prometheus unfortunately can't
-> Our NGINX configuration provides that bridge.
+> scrape from unix sockets.
+Our NGINX configuration provides that bridge.

 ### Prometheus